What Kind of Sand for Brick Walkway: Expert Tips and Solutions

 Insect Infestation

-Steps to Avoiding These Risks
+Steps to Mitigate These Risks

-4. Apply and Compact the Sand: Spread a layer of polymeric or mason sand over the compacted Base.
-Use a screed board to level the sand and a plate compactor to compact it thoroughly.
+4. Apply and Compact the Sand: Spread a layer of polymeric or mason sand over the compacted base.
+Use a screed board to level the sand and compact it thoroughly.

 Advanced Techniques